laravel-rocket/service-auth/README.md

-# Laravel Rocket Foundation Package
+# Laravel Rocket Service Authentication Package

 ## About

-Laravel Rocket is a yet another boilerplate based on Laravel.
+:rocket: Laravel Rocket is a yet another boilerplate based on Laravel.

+## Usage

+It provides 2 commands for service authentications.

 ## License